ZenitK/zenitk.github.io/cv.md

 ### Junior Software Engineer - Emineo AG
 **August 2013 - September 2014** Zurich, Switzerland

-Project-based development of medium to large sized applications for customers in the healthcare and public administration sector.
+Project-based development of medium to large-sized applications for customers in the healthcare and public administration sector.

 - Creation of a synchronization service between **Jira** and **Redmine**

 - Frontend Developer for a new solution for managing business partner data for hospitals, mainly with **JSF/PrimeFaces**

 - Modernizing of an e-shop for Meteorological Data.
-Upgrade of security mechanisms and libraries (**Hibernate**, **Spring**).
+Upgrade security mechanisms and libraries (**Hibernate**, **Spring**).

 - 3rd level support for a large scale wholesale web application for car parts

-## Intern Software Developer - Concur Technologies
+### Intern Software Developer - Concur Technologies
 **July 2012 - January 2013** Prague, Czech Republic

 Implementation of new functionalities in an extensive legacy web